GiorgiB97/awesome-cursor-commands/commands/codesplit.md

 ## Quality Checks

 Before presenting plan:
-- ✓ Every file in exactly one split
+- ✓ Every file in exactly one split (check both staged AND unstaged)
 - ✓ Dependencies correctly ordered
 - ✓ Branch names descriptive and unique
 - ✓ Each split has clear, focused purpose
 - ✓ Stash messages follow format: `split:YYYYMMDD:{name}`
+- ✓ Split strategy makes sense for these specific changes
+- ✓ No split is unreasonably large

 Before finishing:
-- ✓ Backup stash created first
+- ✓ Backup stash created and verified
-- ✓ All split stashes created
+- ✓ All split stashes created successfully
+- ✓ Stash indices correctly calculated and displayed
-- ✓ Working directory restored (backup stash applied + staged)
+- ✓ Working directory state is clean or back to original
-- ✓ User has clear instructions
+- ✓ User has clear instructions with correct stash numbers

 ---